Ashtami-02/Resume-Builder/README.md

    - Create Component folder : for storing other multiple elements inside the pages
 6. Setup url for components
    - install react-router-dom : npm i react-router-dom
+7. Design page
+8. Create state to store data in each user interaction page
+9.